ibm-cloud-docs/hs-crypto/pkcs11-api-ref.md

 ## Installing and configuring PKCS #11 library
 {: #setup-pkcs11-library}

 To perform a PKCS #11 API call, you need to first [install the PKCS #11 library](https://github.com/IBM-Cloud/hpcs-pkcs11/releases){: external}, and then [set up PKCS #11 user types](/docs/hs-crypto?topic=hs-crypto-best-practice-pkcs11-access).

+The library file names use the naming convention: pkcs11-grep11-<**platform**>.so.<**version**>.
+The platform is either *amd64* or *s390x* and the version is the standard *major.minor.build* syntax.
+After downloading the library, move the library into a folder that is accessible by your applications.
+For example, if you are running your application on Linux, you can move the library to `/usr/local/lib`, `/usr/local/lib64` or `/usr/lib`.

 To access the PKCS #11 API, you then need to configure the PKCS #11 library by setting the API endpoint, service instance ID, and API key in the `grep11client.yaml` configuration file, and then initialize the library.
 For detailed instructions, see [Performing cryptographic operations with the PKCS #11 API](/docs/hs-crypto?topic=hs-crypto-set-up-pkcs-api).